rabbitmq/rabbitmq-website/site/quorum-queues.md

 ## [Resource Use](#resource-use)

-Quorum queues are typically require more resources (disk and RAM) than HA queues.
-To enable fast fail over and data safety as well as good throughput performance all members in a quorum queue "cluster" keep all messages in the queue in memory _and_ on disk.
+Quorum queues are typically require more resources (disk and RAM) than classic mirrored queues.
+To enable fast election of a new leader and recovery, data safety as well as good throughput characteristics all members in a quorum queue "cluster" keep all messages in the queue in memory _and_ on disk.
 Quorum queues should not be used in memory constrained systems.

 ## [Limitations](#limitations)

-#### Global QoS
+### <a id="global-qos" class="anchor" href="#global-qos">Global QoS</a>

-Global [QoS](/confirms.html#channel-qos-prefetch) where a channel sets a single prefetch limit for all consumers using that channel is not supported.
+Quorum queues do not support global [QoS prefetch](/confirms.html#channel-qos-prefetch) where a channel sets a single prefetch limit for all consumers using that channel.
 If an attempt is made to consume from a quorum queue from a channel with global QoS enabled a channel error will be returned.

+Use per-consumer QoS prefetch, which is the default in several popular clients.

 #### Increased Atom Use